rur/treetop/README.markdown

 ### Why was this created?

-Integrating a modern web UI with a server side application can be frustrating.
+Integrating a modern web UI with a mainly server-side app can be frustrating.
 The single-page application approach ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) is not always a good option.
 Treetop is a prototype which aims to extend the navigation model for multi-page apps with HTML partials and fragments.
-Insted of returning a full HTML page, the server can respond with 'updates' for the current web page.
+Instead of generating a full HTML page, the server can respond with 'updates' for the current web page.

 #### No client configuration necessary